Homeowners insurance for senior citizens

 Common coverage limits for home insurance

 Most standard homeowners insurance policies offer the same coverage types, but limits can vary.
-Some coverages can be increased or added to customize your home insurance policy to meet your needs as a senior.
+Some coverage types can be increased or added to customize your home insurance policy to meet your needs as a senior.

-- Other structures: 10% of the dwelling coverage but can be increased if needed.
+- Other structures: This limit is generally 10% of the dwelling coverage but can be increased if needed.
 If you are planning to build separate structures on your land, you may need to adjust this coverage to insure them.

 - Medical payments: The lowest limit is usually $1,000, but coverage can be increased, usually with a cap of $5,000 or $10,000.
 This coverage pays injuries to guests regardless if you are found at fault.
 If you frequently have people over, a higher limit might be prudent.

 Is homeowners insurance more expensive for seniors?

 The cost of homeowners insurance is determined by a number of factors.
-Your age, claims history, location, the age of the home, appliances and roof and how much coverage you need will determine your rate.
-Each insurance company sets its own rate structure, so your age as a senior may influence the rate differently depending on the company.
+Characteristics like your claims history, home’s location, the age of the home, square footage, roof and how much coverage you need will determine your rate.
+Each insurance company sets its own rating structure, so you will get different rates from different carriers.

 Homeowners insurance discounts for seniors